rdsea/bigdataplatforms/tutorials/kafka-bigdata-gcp/README.md

-# Tutorial to sho w how to use Kafka with Big Data on GCP by using Terraform
+# Tutorial to show how to use Kafka with Big Data on GCP by using Terraform

 This tutorial demonstrates how to set up a Kafka cluster on Google Cloud Platform (GCP) using Terraform, and how to integrate it with Big Data services on GCP.
 You should have a basic understanding of Kafka, GCP, and Terraform before proceeding with this tutorial.
 Basic Kafka knowledge can be acquired from the [Basics Kafka tutorial](../basickafka/README.md).